 OS specialists will deliver teaching, training and undertake assessment activities in a range of environments.
-UK dental schools have academic oral surgery departments that deliver undergraduate and postgraduate training.
-These teams are led by specialists who oversee the curriculum development, assessment design and day to day organization and delivery of education and assessment for those enrolled on these courses.
+UK dental schools have academic OS departments that deliver undergraduate and postgraduate training.
+These teams are led by specialists who oversee the curriculum development, assessment design and day to day organisation and delivery of education and assessment for those enrolled on these courses.